chuck-alt-delete/dbtmz/README.md

 dbt run --vars 'deploy: True' --exclude config.materialized:source
 ```

-In this case we also exclude the source since we intend to continue using the original.
+In this case we also exclude sources since we intend to continue using the original sources.

 ### Wait for hydration